vivek1794/webrtc-android-codelab/README.md

+## Update
+As many might have noticed, I haven't been updating this codelab.
+It has been some time since I worked with WebRTC but it is in my to-do list to get this updated with as much information as possible.
+For now, I assume this is broken.
+PRs are welcome until I get the time to fix it myself.
+I am pretty sure the Signaling and ICE Servers are not working anymore.
+For ICE, I used a service - Xirsys which changed their APIs and pricing structure.
+You would have to look for alternatives (or install Coturn on an AWS instance to run the TURN servers yourself).
+For Signaling, it is not meant to be production ready.
+It requires a lot of changes to make it work.

+I would recommend looking at https://webrtc.org/getting-started/firebase-rtc-codelab for using Firebase for signalling.
+I intend on getting the following done

+- Make change to the app code so that it uses Firebase for signalling and that would mean you can use Firebase RTC Codelab above to get the web component
+- Try to create a multi-peer mesh network (smaller group calls without the need for a media server)
+- Screen sharing support for mobiles

+I don't have a timeline on when I can get to these.
+If someone wants to collaborate with me on this, I would love to see some PRs.

+Thank you for the support!

 # webrtc-android-codelab
 An attempt to provide a codelab for Webrtc in Android - Similar to codelab for web at https://codelabs.developers.google.com/codelabs/webrtc-web/